OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 <div class="admonition task" name="html-admonition">
 <p class="admonition-title task-title"><b>Task</b></p>
 Check in the .xlsx output from the Excel writer (XLS) if you can find glutathione.
 Use the retention time column to find the spectrum in the mzML file.
-Here open the file in the <code>ExamplexData</code> ► <code>Metabolomics</code> ► <code>datasets</code> ► <code>MetaboliteIDSpectraDBpositive.mzML</code> in TOPPView.
+Here open the file in the {path}`ExampleData,Metabolomics,datasets,MetaboliteIDSpectraDBpositive.mzML` in TOPPView.
 The MSMS spectrum with the retention time of 67.6 s is used as example.
 The spectrum can be selected based on the retention time in the scan view window.
 Therefore the MS1 spectrum with the retention time of 66.9 s has to be double clicked and the MSMS spectra recorded in this time frame will show up.
 Select the tandem spectrum of Glutathione, but do not close TOPPView, yet.
 </div>

 (Figure_40)=